Section 15 - Dispute resolution procedure

 - Identifies and explains the problem to the respondent, including the desired outcome to solve the problem; and

-- Provides an opportunity to the respondent to provide her/his perspective of the problem including a proposed solution.
+- Provides an opportunity to the respondent to provide their perspective of the problem, including a proposed solution.

 - Should an acceptable solution not be agreed upon, mediation may be a course taken by the complainant.